zcui001/zoom-speed-dial/README.md

   1. Install [Autoit](https://www.autoitscript.com/site/)
   2. Change win-zoom-speed-dial.au3 to add your Zoom rooms information.
 Look for RoomNameList/RoomIdList/PasscodeList.
-  3. Start the Zoom application and run the script.
+  3. Start the Zoom application and run the script win-zoom-speed-dial.au3.

 - macOS

   1. Change mac-zoom-speed-dial.scpt to add your Zoom rooms information.
 Look for RoomNameList/RoomIdList/PasscodeList.
-  2. Start the Zoom application and run the script.
+  2. Start the Zoom application and run the script mac-zoom-speed-dial.scpt.